 If you've seen any of the Jurassic Park movies you've probably wondered what it would be like to live in the dinosaur age.
 Now, you won't see a T-Rex in Kaikoura, but you might see the closest thing to one!
-Giant sperm whales that usually patrol the deep seas are drawn in to the shallow sea shelf just off the east coast of the South Island by strong currents attracting marine life.
+Giant sperm whales that usually patrol the deep seas are drawn in to the shallow sea shelf just off the east coast of the South Island by strong currents.

 Opt to watch the whales from a tour boat at sea level, or gain a bird's-eye perspective of these ocean giants in a flightseeing plane.
-Whether by air or by sea, you have a 95% chance of sighting the majestic sperm whale.
-Operators even provide partial refunds if you don't see one at all!
+Whether by air or by sea, you have a 95 per cent chance of sighting the majestic sperm whale.
+Operators even provide partial refunds if you don't see one at all.
 Not bad, considering this is a unique opportunity to witness a prehistoric species at large.

 While the sperm whale is undeniably the star of the show in Kaikoura, there's a cast of other creatures that you're likely to see too.
 Dusky dolphins, fur seals, wandering albatross and other migrating whale species may also be cruising through Kaikoura on your tour - heading for Antarctica or simply playing in the South Pacific.